larvit/larvitsmpp/README.md

 # Larv IT SMPP

 This is a simplified implementation of the SMPP protocol.
-It only supports transciever mode and all messages are sent via the "data_sm" command.

 ## Client

+### Simplest possible

 This will setup a client that connects to localhost, port 2775 without username or password and send a message.